Intrigued by the idea of owning a franchise but don’t want the hassle of operating one?

 If you want to learn more about this business opportunity, check out my beginner’s guide to buying a bread route.

-So there you have it – seven great franchise business ideas (and two bonus ideas) that can be operated on an absentee basis.
+So there you have it – 9 great franchise business ideas (and two bonus ideas) that can be operated on an absentee basis.

 If you want to learn about other great absentee-owned business opportunities, check out my article on businesses that run themselves.
 In that article, I cover some great businesses that can generate attractive levels of return without a lot of day to day involvement by the owner.